How much should an interactive touchscreen solution cost?

 As we mentioned above, most suppliers will either provide the hardware, or the software for a touchscreen experience – rarely both – and it’s important to think about this when working out your overall costs.

 In our experience, you should be cautious about a hardware supplier who wants to provide you with the software / experience.
-This is because it’s really the most important elements, and it’s likely they won’t specialise – or have much experience – developing experiences that truly reflect your brand and meet the highest design standards.
+This is because it’s really the most important element, and it’s likely they won’t specialise – or have much experience – developing experiences that truly reflect your brand and meet the highest design standards.

 In fact, some of them may offer one-size-fits-all templates that may seem cost-effective, but won’t necessarily fit your needs exactly – and it certainly won’t be bespoke to your business and brand.

-Remember, you get what you pay for, and cutting corners will run the risk of resulting in a lesser experience which your intended audience may find difficult to use.
+Remember, you get what you pay for, and cutting corners will run the risk of resulting in a lesser experience which your audience may find difficult to use.
 If they walk away, you’ve wasted money, so an upfront investment is crucial for a good, robust experience they’ll love.

 That’s why it’s always best to seek out a touchscreen specialist or agency who is experienced in creating truly engaging and innovative touchscreen experiences.
 But if you’re in any doubt, ask to see previous examples of their work.